lowellmower/Learn_BPF/background/README.md

 ## Background
 ### BPF History to Today

-BPF was originally design specifically for the Berkely Software Distribution (BSD) operating system.
+BPF was originally designed specifically for the Berkely Software Distribution (BSD) operating system.
 Seems obvious, no?
 [It was introduced in 1992 in a paper](http://www.tcpdump.org/papers/bpf-usenix93.pdf) about the architecture surrounding packet capturing at the user level, specifically with respect to the througput of UDP/IP packets on the DECstation 5000.
 This original implementation was relatively straight forward,